How to find the best-remarketing strategy

 It can be quite tricky knowing how long to continue a remarketing campaign.
 A period that is too short might result in disappointing results and running the remarketing campaign for too long may result in spending too much of your budget on obtaining unsatisfying results.

 It is a good idea to test for how long your remarketing campaigns remain profitable.
-This is a very individual matter as it is a question of the individual business sales cycle and simultaneously being a matter of branding.
+This is a very individual matter as it is a question of the individual business sales cycle and simultaneously a matter of branding.

 You can also use Canectos remarketing feature to find your ideal remarketing period depending on your target pages.
 It also tells you the best remarketing sources.